10 Rillington Place: Basis

-The film was adapted by Clive Exton from the book Ten Rillington Place by Ludovic Kennedy.
-The film relies on the same argument advanced by Kennedy that Evans was innocent of the murders and was framed by Christie.
+The film relies on the same argument advanced by Ludovic Kennedy that Timothy Evans was innocent of the murders and was framed by Christie.
 That argument was accepted by the Crown and Evans was officially pardoned by Home Secretary Roy Jenkins in 1966.
 The case is one of the first major miscarriages of justice known to have occurred in the immediate postwar period.
 Most of the script, narrative and character development of it was drawn up in the 1960s.